walmartdigital/gomock-tutorial/README.md

 ## What is unit testing?

 Unit testing is the practice of verifying the correctness of individual units or components of a software.
 The purpose is to validate that each unit of the software code performs as expected.
 A unit may be an individual function, method, procedure, module or object.
 Unit testing is performed by developers while coding the application.
-As a matter fact, Test-driven Development (TDD) stipulates that test must be written before the actual unit code.
+As a matter fact, Test-driven Development (TDD) stipulates that tests must be written before the actual unit code.

 ## What is mocking?